CenTauR Project

 Tau positron emission tomography (PET) imaging is the most recent addition to the arsenal of tools for the in vivo assessment of neurodegenerative proteinopathies.

-Differences between tracers, quantitative pipelines and regions of interest lead to disparities in PET-derived standardized uptake value ratios (SUVR) measurements which conspire to decrease reproducibility and pose a challenge when trying to compare tau outcomes across cohorts or in therapeutic trials that use different tau tracers.
+Differences between tracers, quantitative pipelines and regions of interest lead to disparities in PET-derived standardized uptake value ratios (SUVR) measurements which decrease reproducibility and pose a challenge when trying to compare tau PET outcomes across cohorts or in therapeutic trials that use different tau tracers.

-This dataset, provided by the ADIR Lab at Mayo Clinic, is designed for use in calibrating custom tau PET software pipelines to match CenTauR units.
-It contains T1-w MRI and Flotaucipir tau PET images from 100 participants in the Mayo Clinic Study of Aging and Mayo Clinic Alzheimer’s Disease Research Center.
+This dataset contains T1-weighted MRI and Flortaucipir tau PET images from 100 participants in the Mayo Clinic Study of Aging and Mayo Clinic Alzheimer’s Disease Research Center.
 These participants came from two groups: a) 50 (25M+25F) adults age 65+ with a clinical diagnosis of probable Alzheimer’s disease with an amnestic phenotype, a positive PiB amyloid PET scan, and no additional neurologic diagnoses and b) 50 (25M+25F) cognitively unimpaired older adults age- and sex-matched to group A, with a negative amyloid PET scan.
 65 of these individuals have included an additional follow-up scan to enable analyses of longitudinal stability.
 The intended use of this dataset is for a user to measure these images using both their own pipeline and the CenTauR standard (aka Centiloid standard) SPM8 pipeline, and perform linear regression to calibrate their pipeline’s units to the standard pipeline, and to CenTauR units.

 Software